MS-crew/BetterScp106/README.md

 pocketdimension_cost_vigor: 25
 # How much cooldown should be after the Pocketdim?
 after_pocketdimension_cooldown: 30
-# How much health does it cost pocketing a scp?
+# How much healt does it cost pocketing a scp?
 pocketin_cost_healt: 150
 # How much Vigor/106 energy does it cost pocketing a scp?
 pocketin_cost_vigor: 100